the impact of individual ‘shocks’ on our portfolios

 invest in different assets that respond differently to the same market forces

 Many researchers have found that asset allocation has a significant impact on overall portfolio returns.

 Asset allocation is an investment technique used to spread investment pots across asset categories.
 Equities, bonds, commodities and cash are the most common component, however there are others e.g. private equity and property.

 By using asset allocation to invest in different assets that respond differently to the same market forces, this helps to smooth investment returns as some assets will be performing well when others perform badly, and vice versa.
 But it is important to remember that all investing involves risk and that there can be no guarantees.

 Academic researchers Ibbotson and Kaplan found ‘the average of all investors is the market itself, with good managers and bad ones cancelling each other out, so that asset allocation ultimately accounts for 100% of the absolute level of returns

 Tactical asset allocation is when an investor believes that they can get better risk-adjusted returns by dynamically changing asset allocations rather than following a rigid, fixed ‘buying, holding and hoping’ method of asset allocation.

-At SCM Direct we describe ourselves as actively passive as we undertake tactical strategic asset allocation i.e. we believe in being active in our asset allocation, but use passive index funds called Exchange Traded Funds (ETFs) to fulfil our asset allocation decisions; offering clients the best of both worlds.
+At SCM Direct we describe ourselves as actively passive as we undertake both tactical and strategic asset allocation i.e. we believe in being active in our asset allocation, but use passive index funds called Exchange Traded Funds (ETFs) to fulfil our asset allocation decisions; offering clients the best of both worlds.
 By only investing in ETFs which are modern, low cost, and highly diversified, we are able to be extremely nimble and efficiently implement our tactical asset allocation decisions.